swiftlang/swift/docs/SIL.rst

   // %c will be of the partially-applied thick function type (T...) -> R

 Creates a closure by partially applying the function ``%0`` to a partial sequence of its arguments.
-The closure context will be allocated with retain count 1 and initialized to contain the values ``%1``, ``%2``, etc.
-The closed-over values will not be retained; that must be done separately before the ``partial_apply``.
-The closure does take ownership of the partially applied arguments.
+In the instruction syntax, the type of the callee is specified after the argument list; the types of the argument and of the defined value are derived from the function type of the callee.
+The closure context will be allocated with retain count 1 and initialized to contain the values ``%1``, ``%2``, etc.  The closed-over values will not be retained; that must be done separately before the ``partial_apply``.
+The closure does take ownership of the partially applied arguments; when the closure reference count reaches zero, the contained values will be destroyed.

 This instruction is used to implement both curry thunks and closures.
 A curried function in Swift::